Skip to content

 return self._nMatvec

-"""Reset operator/vector product counter to zero."""
+"""Resets matrix-vector product counter to zero."""

 self._nMatvec = 0

-def dot(self, x):
+def dot(self, x) -> npt.NDArray[np.number]:

-"""Numpy-like dot() method."""
+"""Numpy-like dot() method.

 return self.__mul__(x)